shelt/AurOracle/README.md

 * The total number of courses you wish to take.
 * The term you wish to generate potential schedules for.
 * The list of courses you MUST take.
-* The list of courses you would take as electives to fill the remaining slots.
+* OPTIONAL: The list of courses you would take as electives to fill any remaining slots.
 * OPTIONAL: The earliest time you could stand being in class.
 * OPTIONAL: The latest time you could stand being in class.